singhravipratap/SLA/README.md

 https://github.com/hyperledger/fabric-private-chaincode/tree/go-support-preview/samples/demos/hlgf22
 https://github.com/hyperledger-labs/fabric-smart-client

-## Notes: To be careful while deploying setup
+### Notes: To be careful while deploying setup
 Use specific version of tool as mentioned in the documentaion (for easyness).

-## Prerequisites for Fabric Private chaincode implimentation
+### Prerequisites for Fabric Private chaincode implimentation
 Ensure that you have correctly installed and setup the $GOPATH and $GOROOT.

-# Troubleshooting
+## Troubleshooting
 ### Error in network implimentation in FPC
-Please go through the discord channel, few problem has been identified and discussed over there.
+Please go through the FPC discord channel, https://discord.com/invite/hyperledger.
+A few problems has been identified and discussed over there.

 # Licence
 SLA-Self-Assessment with Hyperledger Fabric Project source code is released under the Apache 2.0 license.
 The README.md, CONTRIBUTING.md files, and files in the "images", "snapshots" folders are licensed.
 You may obtain a copy of the license, https://www.apache.org/licenses/LICENSE-2.0